nateofspades/Shortest_Driving_Route/README.md

 The focus of this project is to answer both of these questions.

-Screenshots of two examples of the end result of this project can be seen in Mapbox_Example_ATSP_Screenshots(http: https://github.com/nateofspades/Shortest_Driving_Route/tree/master/Mapbox/Mapbox_Example_ATSP_Screenshots) and Mapbox_Example_TSP_Screenshots(https://github.com/nateofspades/Shortest_Driving_Route/tree/master/Mapbox/Mapbox_Example_TSP_Screenshots).
+Screenshots of two examples of the end result of this project can be seen in Mapbox_Example_ATSP_Screenshots(https://github.com/nateofspades/Shortest_Driving_Route/tree/master/Mapbox/Mapbox_Example_ATSP_Screenshots) and Mapbox_Example_TSP_Screenshots(https://github.com/nateofspades/Shortest_Driving_Route/tree/master/Mapbox/Mapbox_Example_TSP_Screenshots).